Table of Contents

-The Code also permits franchisors to terminate a franchise agreement where the franchisee hasn’t committed a breach, but only if the agreement contains this express right.
+The Code also permits franchisors to terminate a franchise agreement where the franchisee hasn’t committed a breach.
+This will apply only if the agreement contains this express right.

-Note that such provisions could be found by a Court to be an unenforceable “unfair contract term” under the Competition and Consumer Act 2010.
+Note that such provisions could be found by a Court to be an unenforceable unfair contract term under the Competition and Consumer Act 2010.

 Franchisors and franchisees can mutually agree to bring a franchise agreement to an early end.
 This should always be done in writing.